nathan-sprague/CV_lab/README.md

 # Section 2: Using machine learning to detect bees

 ## Disclaimer for bees with machine learning
 Before you begin, be aware that bees are particularly hard to train.
-Unlike many things people like to do object detection for, such as people, cars and pets, bees are small, dont sit still, and fly around in all directions.
+Unlike many things people like to do object detection for, such as people, cars and pets, bees are small, don't sit still, and fly around in all directions.
 Do not expect 100% accuracy.
 We are working with many bees and just want a general idea of how many bees there are.
-If you have dissapointing results, you can try training for longer and with more images than what is suggested here.
+If you have disapointing results, you can try training for longer and with more images than what is suggested here.

 ##  What is Machine Learning?
 Machine learning is a subset of artificial intelligence.
 It relies on statistics to find patterns without explicitly being told by a human.
 It has been around for a long time, but it has been particularly useful in the last decade because of the improvement in computational power.

 We will be using supervised neural networks, a subset of machine learning.
-With supervised learning, you give the computer examples of what you want to detect, along with things you dont want it to detect.
+With supervised learning, you give the computer examples of what you want to detect, along with things you don't want it to detect.

 The computer looks for weights to multiply the pixels of the image by, and then if the product, plus an added bias, meets a specific threshold, a "neuron" is activated.
 These activations can be multiplied by weights and a bias can be added again to activate other neurons.
 Each time this is done is called a layer.
 Depending on which neurons are activated, the computer can identify what it is.
 This training takes time and many positive and negative examples to identify good weights and biases for an accurate neural network.